Meneth/PB-git/Project Balance Readme.txt

 E-mail: pb@meneth.com
 Reddit: http://www.reddit.com/message/compose/?to=Meneth

-What the modules do:
+What the modules available on day 0 in-game do:
 - Gender Equality - People of both genders can staff all council positions and command armies.
 All non-Muslim realms start with Absolute Cognatic succession
-- No Assaults - Holdings cannot be assaulted during sieges
-- Vanilla Demesne Laws - Vanilla demesne laws are restored, rather than Project Balance's new set of demesne laws.
-Crown laws are unaffected
 - No Ahistorical Empires: Only two empires have dejure land; Byzantium and the HRE
 - Shattered Balance: All counties are independent.
 Perfect if you want alt-history or to expand as a specific dynasty.
 Note: Not compatible with No Assaults